 The ICC has an ambitious vision for the new steering committee, and effectively conveying this vision may be the determining factor of its success.
 The regulatory body will have to align everyone’s interests through transparency and trust.
 Lynn said it was necessary to find a way to enable trade flows to continuously grow by removing all uncertainties, and transparency and trust are the way to achieve this.

 What is the committee’s main priority?

 The Banking Commission is solely focused on delivering on its vision.
-This vision should translate into reduced costs and improved accessibility to financing for those deserving businesses to contribute real value to the economy.
+This vision should translate into reduced costs and improved accessibility to financing, for those deserving businesses that contribute real value to the economy.